LaboraTORIbio/breast_cancer_classifier/README.md

     ![](imgs/API_resource.png)
     ![](imgs/API_deployed.png)

-    Now, requests can be made by running the `train.py` script, commenting line 38 and uncommenting line 39, where the Invoke URL provided by API Gateway should be provided, ended by the resource name /predict:
+    Now, requests can be made by running the `train.py` script, commenting line 38 and uncommenting line 39, where the Invoke URL provided by API Gateway should be provided, ended by /predit (the resource name):

     ```bash
     python test.py